-If you're starting a home-based childcare business on your own, you may not have to pay full-time salaries right away, but you will probably need to hire and pay substitute teachers and part-time assistants.
+If you're starting a home-based childcare business on your own, you may not have to pay salaries right away.
+But as you grow, you will probably need to hire assistant child care providers and substitute teachers.

-Here is an average budget for home daycare expenses for a home-based childcare business serving four to six children:
+Here is an average budget for daycare provider expenses for a home-based childcare business serving four to six children:

 - Furnishings: $ 2,500

 - Supplies: ($50 per child per month): $2,400 to $3,600